(Click on + for prices and bookings)

 Day 5.
 Kaziranga National Park to Nameri National Park

-We will leave Kaziranga National Park area after a final early-morning bird-and-wildlife-watching session before commencing our journey to Nameri National Park, where we will be based for the next three nights.
+We will leave the Kaziranga National Park area after a final early-morning bird-and-wildlife-watching session before commencing our journey to Nameri National Park, where we will be based for the next three nights.
 If we have time we will start birding here in the afternoon to make a start on some of the possible highlights of the area.

 Days 6 – 7.
 Nameri National Park

 Nameri National Park is a gorgeous, undulating wilderness area in the foothills of the eastern Himalayas.
 A large proportion of the national park area is made up of swamp forest, interspersed with areas of open grassland, split up by many river tributaries.
-Nameri is one of the best places in the world to try and find the rare, highly-elusive, and Endangered (IUCN) White-winged Duck, and this will be one of the major objectives of our time here.
-There are, however, numerous other great species possible here, such as Greater Adjutant, Green Cochoa, Long-tailed Broadbill, Great and Wreathed Hornbills, Blue-bearded Bee-eater, Pied Falconet, Pied Harrier, Oriental Hobby, White-browed Piculet, Grey-bellied Tesia, Pale-chinned Blue Flycatcher, and Black-backed Forktail, and we will make sure to try and find as many of these as possible.
+Nameri is one of the best places in the world to try to find the rare, highly elusive, and Endangered (IUCN) White-winged Duck, and this will be one of the major objectives of our time here.
+There are, however, numerous other great species possible here, such as Greater Adjutant, Green Cochoa, Long-tailed Broadbill, Great and Wreathed Hornbills, Blue-bearded Bee-eater, Pied Falconet, Pied Harrier, Oriental Hobby, White-browed Piculet, Grey-bellied Tesia, Pale-chinned Blue Flycatcher, and Black-backed Forktail, and we will make sure to try to find as many of these as possible.
 On one day we will take a boat/raft ride along the river here, where we could find Ibisbill, Small Pratincole, River Tern, River Lapwing, Great Stone-curlew, Sand Lark, Striated Grassbird, and the huge Crested Kingfisher.

 Overnight: Nameri (two nights)